exasol-labs/exasol-labs-community-edition/README.md

 #### 🌐 Everything You Need, Preinstalled
 - **Firefox** preconfigured with bookmarks to essential Exasol resources and documentation
 - **DbVisualizer Free** – a world class database client for perfectly orchestrating your Exasol Database
-- **EXAplus Commandline Client** for executing SQL directly from the terminal
+- **EXAplus Command Line Client** for executing SQL directly from the terminal
 - **Exasol Admin UI** – manage, monitor, and troubleshoot your database with ease

 ---